 - The animal must remain on the floor at the passenger’s feet unless, with supporting documentation, the animal is required to be lap-held to mitigate a disability—in which case the animal cannot be larger than an average two year-old child.
 The animal must remain under the control of the passenger.

-Emotional Support Animals are limited to dogs and cats, other animals are permitted at the sole discretion of the carrier.
+Emotional Support Animals are limited to dogs and cats.

 Oxygen Apparatus on Board

 Oxygen in refrigerated liquid form is forbidden for air transport at all times.
 Oxygen in gaseous form may be transported by air if in compliance with the packaging, marking, documentation and handling requirements specified in the TDGRs and the ICAO TIs.